luisabellan/React-Testing-TV-Show-project/README.md

 So far it's showing information on one tv show.
 After that I'll add a search bar and a list of shows marked as favourite on one side.

+- The backend will be hosted on Heroku and the repo will be here: https://github.com/luisabellan/tv-show-be

 ## Todo